 Put a good shot on the deer and wait it out.
 Visually mark the last place you saw him and make a mental note of the spot.
 If the deer is well hit, it won’t go very far before laying down.
 Give it time and when you decide to begin tracking, start from the last point and make concentric circles out from there until you find the deer.
 If the blood trail appears to be washed away, look under the leaves of woodland foliage.
 The underside of weeds are sheltered and you can often find blood there.
 If you gave the deer enough time and put a good shot on him, he won’t be far.

 Rainy day hunting is not something most hunters look forward to.
 But it can be very rewarding.
-The deer are moving and most hunters have their head in a pillow.
+The deer are most active and most hunters have their head in a pillow.
 If you’re prepared, it’s just you and the deer.

 CLick here to read the reviews of becker bk9 by Carlson Knives!